scottishgovernment/resources.mygov.scot/design-standards/design-essentials/icons.md

 ## How to Choose the Right Icon for What You Need
 Icons selected to illustrate text should always be relevant to the content.
 We actively avoid invention in the use of icons where a universally understood design convention is currently in place, for example using a pencil icon for edit buttons, the plus symbol for adding information and directional arrows for back and next.

-If you are unsure of the right icon to use there are various guides available on the internet, an example is included for you at: **[https://www.computerhope.com/issues/ch001801.htm](https://www.computerhope.com/issues/ch001801.htm)**.
+If you are unsure of the right icon to use there are various guides available on the internet, an example is included for you  **[here](https://www.computerhope.com/issues/ch001801.htm)**

 <br>